MischaU8/yumyum/unsorted/thicken-vs-hollow-solid_j2IBH0Y8b68.md

 yum yum
-Floyd here with a quick look at a key difference between thicken and Hollow solid in plasticity for this top sheet
+Floyd here with a quick look at a key difference between thicken and Hollow solid in Plasticity for this top sheet
 I'll use the thicken tool to add thickness and create a solid for this bottom sheet I'll patch the holes and